 The best way to explore Tsodilo Hills is through a guided tour.
 There are a number of walking trails you can do which can be arranged at the main Rhino Camp.
 It’s best to do the tour early in the morning or in the late afternoon as the mid day heat can be rather harsh, especially in the summer.
 Here are a few things to try when visiing:

-In conclusion, this place is the perfect spot if you are into outdoor activities, if you are a hiking lover or a nature lover.
+This place is the perfect spot if you are into outdoor activities, if you are a hiking lover or a nature lover.
 These hills have managed to captivate many hearts across the world and somehow, they have also managed to stay hidden and preserved.
 While you won’t see the extravagance of wildlife as you would in other parts of the Delta, a visit to Tsodilo Hills is well worth the trip to learn about the fascinating local history and myths that surround the hills.
-So if you are not scared of a challenge and you happen to visit this part, come join us!
-Welcome in Botswana.
+So if you are not scared of a challenge and you happen to visit Botswana, please come join us.

 All rights reserved by Africa Tourism information.
 Another website by Maestro Media